 SPOILER ALERT – I’ll be using words like costume and mask which may dull the magic a bit for true believers.
 If you’re in that camp, feel free to move along now.
-On your way out enjoy this video of tips on using FastPass+.
 OK, now that we’ve gotten that out of the way …

 What is exactly is a character?